 Brian got his start in health care in the US Army as a Radiologic Technologist (Radiology Specialist) and still holds his registry today.
 Upon conclusion of service, he worked first as a technologist and progressed through leadership positions.
 Brian has his bachelor's degree in management and organizational development from Fresno Pacific University and a master’s of health administration from the University of Phoenix.

-Dr. Yagnesh Patel is the Vice President of Medical Affairs for Mercy Gilbert Medical Center.
+Dr. Yagnesh Patel is the Chief Medical Officer for Dignity Health Arizona's East Valley market, which includes Chandler Regional Medical Center and Mercy Gilbert Medical Center.
 In 2015, Dr. Patel joined the executive leadership team at Chandler Regional and Mercy Gilbert Medical Centers as Vice President of Medical Affairs.
-In this role, Dr. Patel is responsible for daily operations surrounding quality, risk, patient safety and medical management.
+In this role, Dr. Patel was responsible for daily operations surrounding quality, risk, patient safety and medical management.

 He has been associated with Dignity Health since 1996 when he joined the medical staff as an internist.
 Dr. Patel transitioned to hospital medicine in 1998 and has been a hospitalist at both Chandler Regional and Mercy Gilbert Medical Centers where he served as Chairman of the medicine and family practice departments and then medical staff president in 2014-2015.

 Dr. Patel earned his medical degree from the University of Nairobi in Kenya and after practicing emergency medicine in Kenya, he immigrated to the United States in 1992.
 Dr. Patel completed his residency in internal medicine at the Catholic Medical Centers of Brooklyn and Queens, NY before moving to Arizona.
 He is board certified in internal medicine with a focused practice in hospital medicine and hospice and palliative medicine.